Thanks to the Marmot team for a great trip to Gran Canaria. Extremely well planned and fantastic support.

 Gran Canaria has earned its reputation as one of the top winter road cycling destinations for both pros and amateurs.
-It’s sunny reputation, quality roads, challenging climbs and varied geology makes it the perfect place to escape the winter blues and to build your physical and mental strength at the start of the cycling season.
-We offer optional ‘easier options’ each day which allow you skip some of the steeper climbs – perfect for those wanting a more ‘relaxed’ winter cycling experience, whist still making the most of the terrain.
+Its sunny reputation, quality roads, challenging climbs and varied geology make it the perfect place to escape the winter blues and to build your physical and mental strength at the start of the cycling season.
+We offer optional ‘easier’ routes each day which allow you to skip some of the steeper climbs – perfect for those wanting a more ‘relaxed’ winter cycling experience, whilst still making the most of the terrain.

-Using ‘inside information’ from Marmot Guide Pedro Mireles, who hails from Gran Canaria, we have designed an epic cycling holiday that traverses the island’s remote valleys, isolated villages, rugged massifs and canyons, stunning coastal cliffs and beaches.
+With this trip, we’ve designed an epic cycling holiday that traverses the island’s remote valleys, isolated villages, rugged massifs and canyons, stunning coastal cliffs and beaches.
 It will take you to the top of the island at Pico de las Nieves (1950m) by all 3 different routes available.
-A flexible itinerary with optional extras for those wanting more of a challenge, will offer you plenty of miles and elevation in the sun, but you choose the intensity!
+A flexible itinerary (with optional extras for those wanting more of a challenge) will offer you plenty of miles and elevation in the sun, but you choose the intensity!
 The Valley of The Tears, Pico de las Nieves, Pinos de Galdar, Roque Nublo, El Anden Verde, Cazadores, Cueva Grande, Barranco de Guayadeque; these are just a few of the climbs that you can explore and will come home raving about.

 The holiday works across just 2 excellent 4* hotels located away from the crowded tourist resorts, in the peaceful havens of San Bartolome de Tirajanas and Puerto de Las Nieves.
 They offer you the perfect base for exploring this “continent in miniature”, revelling in the variety of scenery and climbs.